wq/wq/docs/overview/setup-local.md

 ### Enable GIS Support (Optional)

-The instructions above make use of the `--without-gis` flag (which was added to wq.start in 1.1.1).
+The instructions above make use of the `--without-gis` flag (which was added to wq.start in 1.1.1, and became the default in wq.start 1.2.0).
 If you would like to support geospatial input (e.g. map-drawn Polygons and Lines), you will need to enable GIS support via GeoDjango.
-To do this, you can either specify `--with-gis` when creating the project, or enable GIS for an existing project by uncommenting the lines referencing `django.contrib.gis` in each of the files under db/myprojects/settings/.
+To do this, you can specify `wq start --with-gis` or answer Y at the "Enable GIS?" prompt.
+You can also enable GIS for an existing project by uncommenting the lines referencing `django.contrib.gis` in each of the files under db/myprojects/settings/.

 If you only need to support GPS coordinates, you can probably get by with numeric latitude and longitude fields and forgo the GeoDjango requirement.

-Note that you will probably need to install additional system libraries to get GeoDjango to work.
+Note that you will probably need to install the additional system libraries below to get GeoDjango to work.

 #### Ubuntu